kottkrig/microdotblog-photos-page/README.md

 ## Customize

+### Categories

+Optionally, you can choose to only include photos from certain categories on the photos page.
+Enter the category names in the plug-in settings.

+### Layouts

-This plugin supports two types of layouts.
-The currently used layout can be set, by you, in the Micro.blog plugin settings.
-The layout options are "grid" and "masonry".
+"Photos page" supports two types of layouts.
+You can switch between them in the Micro.blog plug-in settings.
+The options are "grid" and "masonry".

-### Grid:
+#### Grid:

 The "grid" style uses a fixed height images in a row.
 The images will be slightly cropped in order to flex out on the row.

 ![Screenshot of the "grid" style](https://raw.githubusercontent.com/kottkrig/microdotblog-photos-page/main/docs/screenshot-grid.webp)

-### Masonry:
+#### Masonry:

 The "masonry" layout instead maintains the aspect ratio of each photo so that the rows are pleasantly uneven.